Credit Score

 Table of Content

-A CIBIL score of 600 can feel like a roadblock - especially when you are applying for a loan or trying to get a credit card.
-It is easy to feel discouraged or unsure of what to do next.
+A CIBIL score of 600 can feel like a roadblock, especially when applying for a loan or trying to get a credit card.
 But here’s the good news: your credit score isn’t set in stone.
 It is a reflection of your past behaviour, not a prediction of your future.
-Improving your credit score from 600 to 750 may seem like a big leap, but with consistent effort and a few smart habits, it is completely achievable.
-Whether you are recovering from missed payments or just starting to understand how credit works, this blog will guide you towards a healthier financial future.
+Whether you are recovering from missed payments or just starting to understand how credit works, this blog will guide you towards a healthier financial future and help you improve your CIBIL score.
 Read on!

 What is a Good CIBIL Score?

-Before you begin your credit improvement journey, it is important to know what you are working towards:
+Before you begin the journey to improve your credit score, it is important to know what you are working towards:

-Many people assume a low score means financial irresponsibility – but that’s not always true.
-Here are some common reasons why score must be stuck at 600:
+Many people assume a low score means financial irresponsibility, but that’s not always true.
+Understanding the reasons that keep your score low can help you better understand how to improve it.
+Here are some common reasons why your credit score could be stuck at 600:

 • Missed or delayed EMI or credit card payments